✔ No account fees or minimums ✔ Up to 4.20% APY

 That’s an institutional way to define financial stability, but it’s possible to adapt that to fit personal finance.
 For instance, creating a budget and adding money to an emergency fund can help you manage money wisely during the good times.
 It can also allow you to be prepared for the unexpected, such as a job layoff or an emergency expense.

 The best way to define financial stability is in a way that has meaning for you.
 For instance, you might create a personal financial mission statement that outlines your ideal money vision for yourself.
 For some people, that vision might involve having six months’ worth of expenses in an emergency fund.
-For another, it might involve meeting savings goals for retirement.
+For another, it might involve putting enough money in their savings account to take a two-week vacation or meeting goals for funding their retirement.

 Why Does Financial Stability Matter?